veillette/opticsTextbook/content/Preface/Preface.md

 The field of optics continues to evolve rapidly, with new discoveries and applications emerging regularly.
 While this text provides a solid foundation in established principles, I encourage students to view it as a launching point for further exploration of this fascinating and vital area of physics.

 This book is licensed under a <a rel="license" href="https://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.
-This website is a [Jupyter Book](https://jupyterbook.org/intro.html).
 MarkDown source files are available for download using the button on the top right.

 *Martin Veillette*